 Mrs. Paula Johnson, ELA Teacher

-When I graduate from Albertville High School in 1989, I had no intentions of ever going to college and certainly no intentions of becoming an English teacher.
+When I graduated from Albertville High School in 1989, I had no intentions of ever going to college and certainly no intentions of becoming an English teacher.
 I began subbing when my oldest son was in high school.
 After an encouraging conversation with a student, I signed up for my first semester of college.
-While growing up, I was often told I wasn't smart enough for college so don't waste the money.
+While growing up, I was often told I wasn't smart enough for college, so don't waste the money.
 I believed those voices for a long time.
 Making a deal with myself, I decided I would take one semester at a time, and if I passed, I would take the next semester.
 Thirty-eight years old seemed too old to start college, but with great determination, I started Gordon College in Barnesville, GA.
-When my husband's job moved tour family of 6 to Talladega in 2007, I transferred and attended CACC and later earned my degree from Jacksonville State University in 2011.
-During my time there, I had the privilege of attending college with my oldest son, Alex.
-I graduated college the same year my only daughter, Alivia, graduated high school.
+When my husband's job moved our family of six to Talladega in 2007, I transferred and attended CACC and later earned my degree from Jacksonville State University in 2011.
+During my time at JSU, I had the privilege of attending college with my oldest son, Alex.
+I graduated from college the same year my only daughter, Alivia, graduated high school.

 I came to Winterboro in 2016.
 My first years of teaching were spent at Zora Ellis Junior High School in Talladega, AL. After five years, I made a big decision to join the Winterboro Bulldog family.
 One of the coolest opportunities I have had while serving here is teaching with my oldest son, Coach Johnson.